wrzchwc/wrzchwc/README.md

 ⚛️ Social media app based on React

 ## Repositories
-Underneath in the `Pinned` section you can find my most interesting repositories.
+Underneath, in the `Pinned` section you can find my most interesting repositories.
 <!--
 **wrzchwc/wrzchwc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.